cmazakas/foxy/docs/asio-and-beast.md

 it's low-level from an abstract perspective but is high-level in terms of being platform-independent.

-Asio gives programmers a set of types that they can use to compose higher-order abstractions with, Beast being one of the most notable.
+Asio gives programmers a set of types that they can use to compose higher-order abstractions with Beast being one of the most notable.

 ### Asio At a Glance